kiwicommerce/magento2-enhanced-smtp/README.md

 ![Email Log](https://kiwicommerce.co.uk/docs/img/enhanced_smtp/email_log.png)

-- By clicking **View** in each mail log, you can have a look at the mail through the eyes of your customers.
+- By clicking on **View** option in each mail log, you shall get to view your mail like a customer.

 ![Email Popup](https://kiwicommerce.co.uk/docs/img/enhanced_smtp/email_popup.png)